pumnea/exercism-go/weather-forecast/README.md

 ## 2. Document the CurrentCondition and CurrentLocation variables

 The president of Goblinocus is a bit paranoid and fears uncommented variables are used to destroy their country.
-Please clarify the usage of the package variables `CurrentCondition` and `CurrentLocation` and put the president's mind at ease.
+Please clarify the usage of the package variables `CurrentCondition` and `CurrentLocation` and put the president'msg mind at ease.
 This should tell any user of the package what information the variables store, and what they can do with it.

 ## 3. Document the Forecast() function